 Responsibilities of the Athletic Coordinator

-- Work with coordinator and medical director to develop an emergency action plan for sporting events
+- Work with the coordinator and medical director to develop an emergency action plan for sporting events

 - Organize coaches, trainers, and others who will serve as rescuers